- 3 1/2 cups gluten-free all-purpose flour

 - 2 eggs, beaten

-- Whisk the gluten-free all-purpose flour, tapioca starch, and salt together in a large bowl until the ingredients are well distributed.
+- Whisk Flour, Starch and Salt: Whisk the gluten-free all-purpose flour, xanthan gum (if using), tapioca starch, and salt together in a medium bowl until the ingredients are well distributed.

-- Combine the warm water, yeast, and sugar together in another large bowl and mix well.
+- Activate the Yeast: In a large bowl, combine the warm water, yeast, and sugar together mix well.
 Set aside for 5 minutes.
 (You should start see bubbles at the surface.
 If not, it means the yeast has expired and is not working, so you will need to use yeast from a new packet.)

-- Once the yeast mixture starts to form bubbles, add the oil, apple cider vinegar, beaten eggs and whisk well until you get a homogeneous yellow frothy liquid.
+- Add Oil, ACV and Eggs: Once the yeast mixture starts to form bubbles, add the oil, apple cider vinegar, beaten eggs and whisk well until you get a homogeneous yellow frothy liquid.

-- Sift the dry ingredients into the bowl with the wet ingredients and mix thoroughly for a few minutes until you get a dough that is sticky but not too liquid.
+- Sift Dry Ingredients into Wet Ingredients: Sift the dry ingredients into the bowl with the wet ingredients and mix thoroughly for a few minutes until you get a dough that is sticky but not too liquid.
 (If the dough is too wet, add one tablespoon of gluten-free flour at a time, but do not add too much.
 Gluten-free bread dough will always be a little wetter than normal bread dough, and it is perfectly fine.)

-- Sprinkle gluten-free flour over a sheet of parchment paper and transfer the dough to the parchment.
-Use a wet spatula to gently shape the dough into the a ball that can fit a Dutch oven.
+- Transfer Dough to Parchment: Sprinkle gluten-free flour over a sheet of parchment paper and transfer the dough to the parchment.
+Use a wet spatula to gently shape the dough into the a ball that can fit a 6-quart Dutch oven.
 Transfer the parchment with the dough to a bowl and cover with a tea towel to let it rise for approximately 45 minutes (note that the dough will rise, but it may not double in size as normal bread dough does).

-- While the dough rises, preheat the oven to 450F and place a covered Dutch oven in the oven as the dough rises.
+- Preheat Oven: While the dough rises, preheat the oven to 450F and place a covered Dutch oven in the oven as the dough rises.

-- Once the dough has risen, use a gluten-free floured knife to score three lines on the top and sprinkle with some flour.
+- Score Bread Dough: Once the dough has risen, use a gluten-free floured knife to score three lines on the top and sprinkle with some flour.
 Carefully transfer both the risen dough together with the parchment to the preheated Dutch oven and cover it with the lid.

-- Bake for 45 minutes before removing the lid, and then bake for another 15 to 30 minutes until the top is golden brown and crusty.
+- Bake Until Golden and Crusty: Bake for 45 minutes before removing the lid, and then bake for another 15 to 30 minutes until the top is golden brown and crusty.

-- Allow the bread to cool completely before slicing into it.
+- Cool Completely Before Slicing: Allow the bread to cool completely before slicing into it.

-Starch: You may substitute the tapioca starch with either corn or arrowroot starch.
+Tapioca Starch: You may substitute the tapioca starch with equal amounts of either corn or arrowroot starch.

-Liquids: In this recipe, I use water but if you prefer a creamier taste, simple use milk in the same amount.
-I’ve tried almond milk and cashew milk and it works great.
+Warm Water: Make sure the water is between 105F to 115F as the warmth is required to activate the yeast.
+If the water is too cold, the yeast will not be activated, but if the water is too hot, the high heat will kill the yeast.
+In this recipe, I use water for simplicity sake, but if you prefer a creamier taste, simple use milk in the same amount.
+I’ve tried almond milk and cashew milk and both work great.